 Who Can Be Held Liable?

-- The Truck Driver: If the driver was negligent in operating the truck, such as by speeding, driving under the influence, or violating hours-of-service regulations, they can be held personally liable for the accident.
+In a truck accident case, multiple parties may be held liable for your damages, depending on the circumstances of the crash.
+Some potential defendants may include:- The Truck Driver: If the driver was negligent in operating the truck, such as by speeding, driving under the influence, or violating hours-of-service regulations, they can be held personally liable for the accident.

 - The Trucking Company: The company that owns the truck and employs the driver can often be held liable for the driver's actions under a legal doctrine known as respondeat superior.
 The trucking company may also be liable if they fail to properly maintain the truck, hire qualified drivers, or enforce safety regulations.